denten-books/plain-text/1-chapter.md

 it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
 The machine's "behavior" is therefore determined by its initial configuration (in the arrangement of tape and scanning apparatus) plus the scanned symbol.
-The Turing machine is therefore a machine that internalizes symbolic representation.
+The Turing machine is therefore a machine capable of internalizing symbolic representation.
 In a sense, it transforms software (symbol) into hardware (configuration).
-The machine "reads" in the Platonic sense.
-It does not merely *scan over* the symbols or recite the blindly, in the way Socrates is worried about the rote recitation of Phaedrus.
+If the machine "reads," it reads in the Platonic sense in that does not merely *scan over* the symbols or recite them blindly, in the way Socrates is worried about rote recitation in *Phaedrus*.
 Rather it becomes "aware."
 Consider by contrast the action of a film projector.
-Unlike a Turing machine, the projector does not internalize the film reel that moves through it.
-The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
-Proper reading involves the appropriate internalization of the symbol, for both human and machine.
+Unlike a Turing machine, the projector does not internalize film reels.
+The film reel leaves nothing behind as it leaves the apparatus.[^ln1-reading]

 In addition to "reading," Turing's machine must be able to write.
-Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
+Turing wrote that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 The machine can also erase and move symbols to